lioliveiraz/VUE__gradDashboard/README.md

 <li>helpers</li>
 </ul>

-To test the pages that have VUEX, it is necessary to mock the store; there is already a store mocked on ./store/__mocks__.
+To test the pages with VUEX, it is necessary to mock the store; there is already a store mocked on ./store/__mocks__.
 To use this store, you will need to import it to your test and create a Local Vue passing VUEX as parameter.

 **example**